gpimblott/dockerfile-examples/readme.md

 This repo is a placeholder to record how I can run nanogpt on a HPC using singularity and slurm

-# To run image with access to cuda GPUs use --gpus all flag
+# Running Cuda in docker
-docker run --gpus all nvidia/cuda:10.2-cudnn7-devel nvidia-smi
+To run image with access to cuda GPUs use --gpus all flag docker run --gpus all nvidia/cuda:10.2-cudnn7-devel nvidia-smi

 # Running pytorch in a container using slurm